1. Quick Facts

 - Flushing

-Sermorelin has a relatively short estimated half-life of approximately 10–20 minutes.
+Sermorelin has an estimated half-life of approximately 10–20 minutes.

-Despite its short circulation time, downstream growth hormone signaling effects may persist longer due to stimulated endogenous HGH release.
+Despite its short circulating duration, downstream growth hormone and IGF-1 signaling effects may persist substantially longer due to stimulation of endogenous endocrine pathways.

 - Store refrigerated before and after reconstitution